-If you are looking for a high protein dessert that’s low in sugar and insabley delcious, this Double Chocolate Cottage Cheese Mousse is it!
+If you are looking for a high-protein dessert that’s low in sugar and insanely delicious, this Double Chocolate Cottage Cheese Mousse is it!
 Made with simple, wholesome ingredients, each serving delivers 18 grams of protein and tastes like creamy, dreamy chocolate heaven.
-Perfect for the holidays or to curb a mid week sweet tooth, it comes together in minutes — no heavy cream, and no fuss!
+Perfect for the holidays or to satisfy a midweek sweet tooth, it comes together in minutes — no heavy cream, no fuss!

-If I haven’t convinced you to hop on the cottage cheese train yet, this protein-packed double chocolate mousse might just do the trick!
+If my double chocolate cottage cheese brownies didn’t convince you to hop on the cottage cheese train yet, this protein-packed double chocolate mousse might just do the trick!
 Rich, creamy cottage cheese is blended with cocoa powder, vanilla, and a handful of melted chocolate chips (yep — just four ingredients!) to create a silky, chocolatey, high-protein dessert that tastes anything but healthy.

 And I promise — no one will guess it’s made with cottage cheese.
 You can’t taste it at all.
 My family still has no idea, and this has quickly become one of their favorite ways to enjoy a sweet treat.